 Across America today, many Class 1, regional, and short line railroads require trains to travel for long distances through remote, isolated areas called dark territory.
-The term dark territory refers to areas that are not controlled by a train detection system or signals.
+The term dark territory refers to areas that are not controlled by train detection systems or signals.

-Dark territory poses special challenges for railroads looking to improve safety and efficiency by adding a train detection system.
-Operators must carefully weigh the capabilities and characteristics of available technologies to determine which will best address the unique challenges of dark territory.
+Dark territory poses a special challenge for railroads looking to improve safety and efficiency with a train detection system.
+Operators must carefully weigh the capabilities and characteristics of available technologies to determine the best way to address the challenge of dark territory.

 Common dark territory challenges